SYSC3010-W24/sysc3010-project-l1-g8/WeeklyUpdates/Week12/Grant_Achuzia_week12.md

 4. **_How do you feel about your progress?_** _(brief, free-form reflection)_

-- Great, we finished the project and accomplished all the tasks we set out to accomplish.
+- Great, we finished the project and accomplished all the goals we set.

 5. **_What are you planning to do next week_**? _(give specific goals)_